-Whether it is something you say to your viewers at the beginning of each stream or something that you do under certain circumstances, find custom elements that you can sprinkle throughout your stream to add flavor to your channel.
-Using trademark elements not only enhances your brand, it continually draws viewers back to the channel so that they can participate in the tradition.
+Whether it is something you say to your viewers at the beginning of each stream or something you do under certain circumstances, find custom elements you can sprinkle throughout your stream to add flavor to your channel.
+Using trademark elements enhances your brand and continually draws viewers back to the channel so they can participate in the tradition.

-- On the daily YouTube show, Good Mythical Morning, whenever Link says “Tokyo”, Rhett responds with “WHAAAAAAA!?!”
-It has happened for years and after the first time, no explanation was ever given; but viewers rally every time it happens because they have become a part of that tradition.
-Live-streaming gives you an even greater advantage to interact with your viewers in this way!
+- On the daily YouTube show, Good Mythical Morning, whenever Link says “Tokyo,” Rhett responds with “WHAAAAAAA!?!”
+It has happened for years, and after the first time, no explanation was ever given; but viewers rally every time it happens because they have become a part of that tradition.
+Live-streaming gives you an even greater advantage in interacting with your viewers this way!

 - If you have your own personal style, utilize it.
 Though the pattern varies, Lara6683, a popular Twitch pianist, often wears the same style of short overalls.